 This is a line of treatment that involves attending a facility several days a week and often a few hours each day.
 Such a programme typically consists of group therapy, individual therapy, and occasionally they may offer employment assistance.
 Most programmes include random drug testing and typically last 90 days.

-CATCH Recovery offers addiction treatment on both an inpatient and outpatient basis, in the South East of England and other areas of the UK.
-Our clinic in London also offers face-to-face and virtual addiction assessments with one of our dedicated assessment specialists, for an in-depth review of your substance use history.
+CATCH Recovery offers addiction treatment on both an outpatient basis in the South East of England.
+Our clinic in London offers face-to-face and virtual addiction assessments with one of our dedicated assessment specialists, for an in-depth review of your substance use history.
 This allows us to determine the level of care suited to your needs.
 If you require a higher level of care, our team will be happy to assist in referring you to one of our partner clinics.

-If you were to enrol on our intensive outpatient programme, you can live at home and attend therapy sessions as an outpatient once or several times a week.
+If you enrol in our outpatient programme, you can live at home and attend therapy sessions as an outpatient once or several times a week.
 This means you can stay close to your family, in some cases, you will be able to continue to be at work depending on the level of support you need.